 Vocational Rehabilitation Aid is funded by the State of Florida.
 For additional information, contact a local Vocational Rehabilitation Office at one of the Career Central Offices.
 Addresses and phone numbers listed below.

 Veterans Educational Benefits Program

 The Veterans Educational Benefits Program is designed exclusively to provide educational assistance to veterans of the United States Armed Forces and other eligible students who receive benefits under Chapters 30, 31, 32, 33, 34, 35, 1606/1607 USC or VRAP.
-For additional information regarding these programs, please contact the veterans affairs advisor at your home campus.
+For additional information regarding these programs, please contact the veterans services advisor at your home campus.

-Career Central/WIA, Welfare Transition and other training programs
+Career Central/WIA, Welfare Transition and Other Training Programs

 Funding is available to students who meet eligible guidelines.
 Students are encouraged to inquire about possible assistance by contacting one of the "One Stop" Career Central offices at the locations below.

 4440 Grand Blvd.

 New Port Richey, FL 34652